-The following are some of the ways people have found to keep their breath fresh all day: -Brush teeth twice daily with fluoride toothpaste and floss once a day -Eat healthy foods that are low in sugar, sodium, and fat -Drink water throughout the day to stay hydrated.
+The following are some of the ways people have found to keep their breath fresh all day: brush teeth twice daily with hydrating toothpaste and floss once a day, eat healthy foods that are low in sugar, sodium, and fat, and drink water throughout the day to stay hydrated.

 5. How do you avoid bad breath when kissing?

 A few things can cause bad breath, including dry mouth and gum disease.
 Other causes of bad breath include smoking cigarettes or drinking alcohol.
 Eating certain foods like garlic and onions can also lead to bad breath.
 The best way to avoid this is to brush your teeth before kissing someone and use a mouthwash with chlorhexidine gluconate, which kills the bacteria that causes halitosis.